-A central focus in this body of work is to understand {\sf CE}'s performance, typically measured by the regret, which captures the asymptotic loss in reward relative to the optimal DP (or other performance benchmarks such as the hindsight optimum or the fluid optimum), as the system scales.
+A central focus in this body of work is to understand the algorithm's performance, typically measured by the regret, which captures the asymptotic loss in reward relative to the optimal DP (or other performance benchmarks such as the hindsight optimum or the fluid optimum), as the system scales.

-Impressive regret guarantees for \textsf{CE}—either independent of $T$ or growing logarithmically in $T$ (where $T$ is the length of the time horizon)—have been established under certain fluid regularity conditions, most notably, the \textit{non-degeneracy conditions} (cf. Assumptions \ref{def: dual stability} and \ref{def: dual non-degeneracy}).
-Despite their prevalence, these conditions are unsatisfying for several reasons, as recently noted in the literature \citep{jiang2022degeneracy}.
-First, they are not imposed directly on the problem’s primitives, in particular, the underlying distribution of the resource consumption and reward of an individual request and the initial inventory of resources.
-Rather, they concern the stability of the optimal solution to the fluid problem, making them difficult to intuit and verify.
-Second, degeneracy is likely to occur in practice \citep{bumpensanti2020re}, violating these conditions and thus limiting the applicability of performance guarantees that depend on them.